junwei0117/iota-node-docker/README.md

 Script Version: 5d47a55
 ```

-1. Contact the IOTA Foundation team in the appropriate validator channel
+Copy this validator information and save it for later use in step 8, where you'll need to provide it to the IOTA Foundation when requesting delegation.

-2. Provide your validator details and wait for confirmation
+> **Important**: Back up your generated keys securely.
+Loss of these keys could result in loss of access to your validator.

-### 7. Start Your Validator Node
+### 6. Start Your Validator Node

 ```bash
 docker compose up -d
 docker compose logs -f
 ```

-### 8. Register as a Validator Candidate
+### 7. Register as a Validator Candidate

 We will obtain some tokens from the faucet for gas fees.